Islington

 The employment landscape in Islington shows performance that lags behind national averages across key labour market indicators

 Islington has an educated workforce with prominent representation in essential services sectors.
-The unemployment rate was 4.3% as of September 2025, with estimated employment growth of 3.1% over the past year.
+The unemployment rate is 4.3%, with estimated employment growth of 3.0% over the past year (AreaSearch data aggregation).
+As of September 2025, 1,514 residents are employed, while the unemployment rate is 0.5% higher than Rest of NSW's rate of 3.8%.

-Conversely, agriculture, forestry & fishing employs only 0.3% of local workers, which is below Rest of NSW's 5.3%.
-While there are employment opportunities in Islington, many residents commute elsewhere for work based on Census data.
-Over the 12 months to September 2025, employment increased by 3.1%, while labour force increased by 3.9%, leading to a rise in unemployment rate of 0.8 percentage points.
-In contrast, Rest of NSW saw employment fall by 0.5% and unemployment rise by 0.4 percentage points.
-State-level data from 25-Nov shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Islington's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though this is an illustrative extrapolation not accounting for localised population projections.
+Many Islington residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment increased by 3.0%, while labour force grew by 3.9%, leading to an unemployment rate rise of 0.8 percentage points (AreaSearch analysis).
+In contrast, Rest of NSW saw a 0.5% employment decrease, a slight labour force contraction, and a 0.4 percentage point increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Islington's employment mix suggests local employment should increase by 7.2% over five years and 14.8% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment